AshiswhoIam/WebDevPersonal/README.md

 So the plan for prio now:

-Change the image saving ill reduce the size for now and default it to mongo atlases Then Add missing links context etc remove the email being displayed on the dropdown
-Video for Chess
+Update SLQ link then Video for Chess

 Make ai backend model, then api connect it to next js figure which ones